Take the excess profit out of heat pump installations

 All itemized pricing should:

-(d) Specify any additional charges that may be payable by the consumer.
+(d) Specify any additional charges that may be payable by the consumer

 In the case of heat pumps, it should also include: